 When I received Dewor bamboo diapers I was surprised by how soft they are.
 They almost feel like cloth.
 They are not heavy or bulky (even when wet) and they have a wetness indicator which some other higher end diapers don’t have.
 I like that they are plain white — no characters or other designs.
 We have had no issues with leaking or diaper rash which is most important to me!
 In addition to the diaper rash, we’ve found that disposable diapers can irritate Aiden’s butt so he scratches at it.
 Since using Dewor this hasn’t been an issue.

-The diapers are designed with a top sheet that absorbs moisture instantly and a breathable back sheet which lets air circulate to leave baby’s skin dry.
+These bamboo diapers are designed with a top sheet that absorbs moisture instantly and a breathable back sheet which lets air circulate to leave baby’s skin dry.
 There is a natural aloe liner to minimize the risk of diaper rash.

 While doing some research on bamboo diapers I learned that bamboo is naturally softer and more absorbent than cotton.
 Bamboo is a renewable resource and it is in the grass family so it grows back quickly.
 There is no need for pesticides, irrigation, or other chemicals to grow bamboo.
 These points add to the eco-friendly quality of the diapers.